aishitdharwal/Intelligent-Code-Documentation-Generator/README.md

 ✅ Handle large context windows and token optimization
 ✅ Implement production-ready cost tracking (per request, per user)
 ✅ Scale from single-file to full repository processing
-✅ Deploy with Infrastructure as Code (Terraform)
+✅ Deploy with Infrastructure as Code (AWS SAM)
-✅ Add monitoring and observability (CloudWatch, X-Ray)
+✅ Add monitoring and observability (CloudWatch)
 ✅ Optimize costs by 85% using caching and chunking
 ✅ Handle API rate limits with exponential backoff
 ✅ Process 50,000 lines in 8 minutes for ₹240
-✅ Build GitHub Actions for automated documentation
+✅ Build web interfaces for AI applications
+✅ Test locally before deploying to AWS

 ---